stephengold/Minie/README.md

 as the units of mass and distance, respectively.
 However, there are some considerations.

-Bullet documentation also recommends that dynamic objects have masses as close as possible to 1.
+Bullet documentation recommends that dynamic bodies have masses as close as possible to 1.

 Also, to improve the performance and reliability of collision detection,